Testosterone Heart Attacks & Strokes

 Information on the risk of bladder cancer will be added to the warnings and precautions label on all pioglitazone-containing medications, including Actos®, and will also be included in the patient medication guide.

-To learn more about Dangerous Drugs, Contact the Personal Injury Attorneys at McIntyre Thanasides Bringgold Elliott Grimaldi & Guito, P.A..
+To learn more about Dangerous Drugs, Contact the Personal Injury Attorneys at McIntyre Thanasides Bringgold Elliott Grimaldi Guito & Matthews, P.A..